i-e-b/Shift-it/README.md

 FTP
 -----
-An old and battle hardend FTP client library, works with many old and cranky FTP servers that the standard .Net libraries can't handle.
+An old and battle hardened FTP client library, works with many old and cranky FTP servers that the standard .Net libraries can't handle.

 HTTP